Antarctica 2019 FAQ

 When do we embark The Ushuaia?

-Embarkation begins at 4:00 PM on December 3, 2019.
+Embarkation begins at 4:00 PM on December 2, 2019.
 Meet at the Ushuaia Port security at 3:45 PM.
 The port is easy to find (and see from most anywhere in town).
-The main entrance is on Lasserre Street, across from Hotel Albatross.
-If you are at Hotel Albatross, you simply walk (2-3 minutes).
-For those staying at Las Lengas Hotel, there will be a shuttle bus departing at 3:30 PM which will bring you to the Port.
+The main entrance is on Lasserre Street, across from Hotel Albatros.
+If you are at Hotel Albatros, you simply walk (2-3 minutes).
+For those staying at Las Lengas Hotel, or any other hotel further away from the port, you can grab a taxi.
 You must have your passport in your hand to get through security, and also for check-in on board The Ushuaia.
 When you check in, don't be alarmed, you will give your passport to the ship's staff, and they keep it for the duration of the expedition.
 Muench Workshops Staff will be at the Port security and on board the ship, to assist with the embarkation process.
-Please do not try to embark The Ushuaia prior to 4:00 PM. once you are on board, you are not able to disembark.
+Please do not try to embark The Ushuaia prior to 4:00 PM.
+Once you are on board, you are not able to disembark.

 Something went wrong and I need to contact Muench Workshops in Ushuaia!